Stomach-ache/CS229/README.md

 ## What we can learn from this material
 1. How to **plot trainning dataset**.
 Visualization should be the 1st idea when precessing data.
 There is a great example of how to code to visualize dataset given by **ex5**.
 2. **Gradient check**.
-It's useful when we need varify if gradient we calculated is correct when using gradient decent method. **Ex4** gives us an example of how to implement gradient checker.
+It's useful when we need varify if gradient we calculated is correct during gradient decent method. **Ex4** gives us an example of how to implement gradient checker.